No items found.

 Alex:

-“I’m per diem back home too which just 2 shifts every 6 weeks.
+“I’m per diem back home too which means just 2 shifts every 6 weeks.
 I plan my California shifts first, then pick up at home only if needed.
 That way when I’m home, I’m truly off for family life.”

 Q: Why nights?